For more information about policies and procedures, visit the Office of the Registrar.

 Academic dishonesty is determined in every case by the evidence presented and not by intent.
 Questions of intent and circumstances under which an infraction occurred may be considered in determining a sanction.
 For more information on plagiarism, please see “Plagiarism Defined” at the end of this chapter.

-1) Advanced Placement: Admitted students who have achieved a score of four or five on an advanced placement test receive course credit toward graduation to a maximum of seven course units.
+Admitted students who have achieved a score of four or five on an Advanced Placement (AP) test may receive course credit toward graduation in accordance with published guidelines of The College Board.
 In most programs, advanced placement examinations covering a semester’s work receive one course credit; examinations covering a full year’s work are given two course credits.
-Advanced placement scores of four or five are also considered for advanced placement by the appropriate department or program at Hobart and William Smith Colleges.
+Advanced placement scores of four or five may also be considered for placement purposes by the appropriate department or program at Hobart and William Smith Colleges.
 Application of advanced placement work toward major or minor requirements requires approval from the department or program chair.
 Approval of AP course credits as equivalents for the purposes of prerequisites for any courses or of substitutes for major or minor requirements, and establishing the total number of AP credits allowed toward a major or minor (not to exceed seven, in any event) is at the discretion of the appropriate department or program chair.
 AP course credits may not be used to satisfy any of the eight goals.